(NBC Primetime, 1961 - Present)

 Cleveland with information supplied by NBC-TV...Also:

-Klatzkin is credited as the composer in the TV Guide article
+Klatzkin is credited as the author in the TV Guide article

-[see also Theme #3 below...which may have been credited
+See also Theme #3 below...which may have referred to this

 1978 Publisher: Loma Vista Publishing Co.
 (ASCAP)